randym32/Anki.Vector.Documentation/README.md

 * security.fileuri.strict_origin_policy set to false
 * privacy.file_unique_origin  set to false

-#### Chrome
-You can not use Chrome with a local file system.
-You can, however, use an extension like "Web Server for Chrome"

 ## Getting help
 Being a new library, there is not yet an established usage pattern, clear place